nunodamaso-dil/articles/posts/2023-02-01-SpeedingUpSynciT.md

 The are metal considerations as well.
 How much ram do the fe-servers have?
 The db server?
 How many LBPTs are available/feasible to use?
 Is the Server healthy?
 All of this needs to be taken into account.

-All and all, for any given random migration we are expecting average speed gains of at least 2 to 5x order.
+All and all, for any given random migration we are expecting average speed gains in order of at least 2 to 5x.

 -----

 ## Wrap up

-Here's an ancient technique that I use to map and organize some of this stuff - it involves a pencil, paper and liquids.
+Here's an age-old technique that I use to map and organize some of this stuff - it involves a pencil, paper and liquids.
 Feel free to reach out if you want to know more about any of these topics!

 ![technique](../images/SynciTSpeedingUp/technique.jpg)